saastechacademy/foundation/udm/beginner/product-category-type.md

 #### 7. Most Popular
 - **Purpose**: The purpose of this category is to list the most popular products available on the e-commerce site.
 The prod catalog category type for Most Popular Category is MOST_POPULAR and only one category of such type exists for a catalog.
 - **Category Type**: CATALOG_CATEGORY
-- **Example**: Lets create the Most Popular category and place relevant products in it.
+- **Example**: Lets create the `MOST_POPULAR` category and place relevant products in it.
 ABC's large phone had the highest sales last quarter.
 ```
 {
   "ProductCategory":{